FourjsGenero/ex_contacts/README.md

 $ make
 ```

-Create a directory for the app database for use ted for example:
+Create a directory for the app database for user ted for example:

 ```
 $ mkdir /tmp/dbdir_ted